Blockstream/docs/green/getting-started/setup.rst

 wallets won't be PIN-accessible on that device, and in the future must be logged into using the full mnemonic.

-.. tip:: If you wish to create a new wallet, and have your app store a PIN for the new one, you will need to first disable the PIN on the original wallet.
+If you wish to create a new wallet, and have your app store a PIN for the new one, you will need to first disable the PIN on the original wallet.
 You can do this by entering an incorrect PIN 3 times in a row, or from settings after you have logged in.